 Famed for its atmosphere and variety of lively bars, Caxton Street is guaranteed to be buzzing all weekend long when thousands of rugby league fans from across the country descend on Brisbane.

 So round up your friends, wash your jersey, and get ready to cheer, because your Magic Round will peak with these fan favourites.

 Last-minute prep at The Barracks

-Just like the athletes, all spectators should have their pre-game routine.
-It could be a quick stretch, dressing in a special outfit, or a slow-motion application of fluoro zinc on your face, warrior style, while listening to Eye of the Tiger.
+Just like the players, all spectators should have their pre-game routine.
+It could be a quick stretch, dressing in a special outfit, or a slow-motion application of fluoro zinc on your face, warrior style while listening to Eye of the Tiger.
 But if you’ve forgotten your sunscreen, pop up to The Barracks where you’ll spot other game-goers picking up the necessities.

-Whether it’s some Panadol for the hangover, a quick beard trim at Jimmy Rod’s Barber Shop (have to look good in case we meet our favourite player!), or a last-minute outfit from Lorna Jane (#goingtothegameinmyactivewear), The Barracks has you covered.
+Whether it’s some Panadol for the hangover, a quick beard trim at Jimmy Rod’s Barber Shop (have to look good in case we meet our favourite player!), or a last-minute outfit, The Barracks has you covered.